-Our expanding international operations subject us to additional risks and uncertainties and we may not be successful with our strategy to continue to expand such operations.
+Our international operations and any expansion subjects us to additional risks and uncertainties and we may not be successful with our strategy to expand such operations.

 One potential area of growth for us is in international markets.
-We have operations, through our subsidiaries, in other countries.
-Currently, we have operations in Australia, Canada, Ireland, New Zealand, and the United Kingdom.
+We have operations, through our international subsidiaries, in other countries.
+Currently, we have international subsidiaries in Australia, Canada, Ireland, and the United Kingdom.
 We are exploring various customer opportunities internationally.
-Our international expansion and the integration of international operations present unique challenges and risks.
+Any international expansion and the integration of international operations present unique challenges and risks.
 Compliance with complex foreign and U.S. laws and regulations that apply to our international operations increases our cost of doing business in international jurisdictions and could interfere with our ability to offer our products and services to one or more countries or expose us or our employees to fines and penalties.
-We may also have to offer our products and services in a modified format which may not be as compelling to certain customers.
-Our continued international expansion also subjects us to increased foreign currency exchange rate risks and will require additional management attention and resources.
-We cannot assure you that we will be successful in our international expansion.
+We may also have to offer our products and services in a modified format which may not be as compelling to certain customers, and we are subject to increased foreign currency exchange rate risks and our international operations and any expansion will require additional management attention and resources.
+We cannot assure you that we will be successful in any international expansion.
 There are risks inherent in conducting business in international markets, including:

-- the need to localize our products and services to foreign customers' preferences and customs; - · difficulties in managing operations due to language barriers, distance, staffing and cultural differences; - application of foreign laws and regulations to us, in particular data and privacy regulations in Europe and other international jurisdictions, which continue to change and impose significantly more liability and product limitations on service providers in our industry; - · compliance with anti-bribery laws, such as the Foreign Corrupt Practices Act and the UK Anti-Bribery Act; - tariffs and other trade barriers; - fluctuations in currency exchange rates;

-- establishing local offices, sales channels, management systems and infrastructures; - · reduced protection for intellectual property rights in some countries; - changes in foreign political and economic conditions; - compliance with the laws of numerous taxing jurisdictions, both foreign and domestic; - foreign exchange controls that might prevent us from repatriating cash earned outside the United States; - the complexity and potentially adverse tax consequences of U.S. tax laws as they relate to our international operations; - increased costs to establish and maintain effective controls at foreign locations; and - overall higher costs of doing business internationally.
+- the need to localize our products and services to foreign customers' preferences and customs, including the possibility of storing data locally if customers require; - difficulties in managing operations due to language barriers, distance, staffing and cultural differences; - application of foreign laws and regulations to us, in particular data and privacy regulations in Europe and other international jurisdictions, which continue to change and impose significantly more liability and product limitations on service providers in our industry; - compliance with anti-bribery laws, such as the Foreign Corrupt Practices Act and the UK Anti-Bribery Act; - tariffs and other trade barriers; - fluctuations in currency exchange rates; - establishing local offices, sales channels, management systems and infrastructures; - reduced protection for intellectual property rights in some countries; - changes in foreign political and economic conditions; - compliance with the laws of numerous taxing jurisdictions, both foreign and domestic; - foreign exchange controls that might prevent us from repatriating cash earned outside the United States; - the complexity and potentially adverse tax consequences of U.S. tax laws as they relate to our international operations; - increased costs to establish and maintain effective controls at foreign locations; and - overall higher costs of doing business internationally.